 position: absolute to the menu and just make it appear below (or next to) the element you clicked — no need for JS in this case!
 Anyway, this did the trick for me:

 I want the menu to close when I click the button again!

 If that's the case, you'll probably be better off using the old checkbox hack.

 Accessibility isn't the main focus of this article, but an important topic nonetheless.
 Menu items should be navigatable with a keyboard: this requires JS, but it's not hard to achieve.
 The W3C has done a lot of work around accessibility and there's plenty of examples you can refer to on their site: for instance, I think the menu button example is particularly relevant.

 What about browser support?

 It may not work in some very old browsers, so make sure to test it in the browsers you need to support.
 This MDN page has some info about what happens to the focus of a button when being clicked/tapped on different platforms.
-I did some tests myself and it seems to work well everywhere, including mobile browsers.
+I did some tests myself and it seems to work well everywhere, including IE and mobile browsers.